ntop/ntopng/doc/nedge/src/bridging.rst

 Supported Ethernet Protocols
 ----------------------------

-While running in bridge mode, nEdge supports the following ethernet protocols:
+While running in bridge mode, nEdge supports the following Ethernet protocols:

 - ARP
 - IPv4

-Other ethernet protocols (like PPPoE) are *blocked* as nEdge does not handle them.
+Other Ethernet protocols (like PPPoE) are *blocked* as nEdge does not handle them.